NOAA-CO-OPS/NOS-OFS-in-dev/index.md

 ## ECOFS

 ECOFS is a ROMS-based system intended to complement the capabilities of the West Coast OFS (WCOFS).
 The ECOFS domain covers the West Atlantic Ocean and will perform Four-Dimensional Variational (4D-Var) Data Assimilation (DA) of sea level and temperature observations from satellites and surface current observations from HF-radar to provide improved forecast guidance.
+The goals of this system are to:
+* Provide navigation nowcast and forecast guidance for the West Atlantic Ocean;
+* Provide improved forcings at the boundaries of nearshore hydrodynamic models, such as the upcoming NECOFS and SECOFS; and
+* Support non-navigation analyses and decision making, such as ecosystem indices and modeling and marine living resource management.

+The horizontal resolution of the gridded model output will be 3 km, while DA will be performed on a 6 km grid.
+Due to the computational intensivenes of DA, in operations the system will be run at least once per day, like current WCOFS operations.

+Experimental realtime runs of the non-DA version of ECOFS are available on the partners' website [eccofs.fathomscience.com](https://eccofs.fathomscience.com/).